Fundamentals of UX Testing

 UX Testing Checklist

-The primary goal of the UX testing is to find crucial UX problems before the app is launched.
-Following things have to be considered to make a testing success:
+The primary goal of the UX testing is to seek out crucial UX problems before the app is launched.
+Following things need to be considered to make a testing success:

 Start early - Start the UX testing during the early stage of design and development